Study a Bachelor of Communication

-UC is proposing a new undergraduate degree, the Bachelor of Communication, starting in February 2019*
+UC has a new undergraduate degree, the Bachelor of Communication

 Intended to prepare graduates for work as journalists, public relations practitioners and communication advisors, the three-year Bachelor of Communication degree is a response to increased demand for communication graduates on the job market.
 In particular, the degree addresses employer demands for students who have both critical thinking and writing skills and applied media production and digital communication skills.